 So I, like Chairman Kemp, believe the peace time rate should be less than 20 percent.
-But if the price tag happened to be as high as, let us say, for example, 23 percent, I would hope that the taxpayers would believe, as I do, that the price of government costs too much, that the rate is too high, and that they would put pressure on their elected officials to reduce this cost.
+But if the price tag happened to be as high as, let us say, for example, 23 percent, I would hope that the tax-payers would believe, as I do, that the price of government costs too much, that the rate is too high, and that they would put pressure on their elected officials to reduce this cost.
 But this would be the result of tax reform, not part of the tax reform debate itself.

 Critics have also complained that our report has a single rate rather than a multiple tax rate system.
 Every commissioner believes strongly that the principle of fairness should be one of the cornerstones of a new tax system.
 Each taxpayer must be treated equally.
 That is, proportionately everyone should pay the same tax.

-Proponents of a multiple-rate system are clear in their objective,
+equally.
+That is, proportionately everyone should pay the same tax.
 Proponents of a multiple-rate system are clear in their objective, the result of harder work and higher pay as a greater share of your income for taxes.
 In the commission's eyes, this fails the fairness test.